-Staff Exhibit one offers the cross-section of dealers presenting a significant portion of all sales into the marketplace that demonstrates the comparability of Class 1 controlled product sales by all dealers (the top section of the Exhibit) with the cross-section dealers (in the lower half of the Exhibit).
-The sales of cross-section dealer products continues to compare favorably with the sales of all dealers in the marketplace falling within statistically acceptable limits.
+This Exhibit offers the cross-section of dealers as presenting a significant portion of all sales into the marketplace.
+It demonstrates the comparability of Class 1 controlled product sales by all dealers (the top section of the Exhibit) and the cross-section dealers (in the lower half of the Exhibit).
+The sales of cross-section dealer products compares favorably with the sales of all dealers in the marketplace falling within statistically acceptable limits.

 I also studied the size and types of deliveries of the cross-section dealers along with the types of customers served by them.
-As a group, the cross-section dealers serve a variety of customers: schools, restaurants, convenience stores, supermarkets, etc. which is comparable to all dealer sales into Marketing Area 2.
+As a group, the cross-section dealers serve a variety of customers: schools, restaurants, convenience stores, supermarkets, etc. which is comparable to all dealer sales into Area 3.
 I also found that the cross-section dealers employ all types of delivery systems (tractor-trailers and smaller, straight body trucks) which are common to this Area as well.

-Based on the amount and type of milk sold by these cross-section dealers, the types of customers and the delivery techniques employed by these listed dealers, I find this cross-section to be representative of all dealers doing business in Area 2.
+Based on the amount and type of milk sold by these cross-section dealers, the types of customers and the delivery techniques employed by these listed dealers, I find this cross-section to be representative of all dealers doing business in Area 3.